top of page

 (For more on the subject, please read this)

-When I realized that, I understood that I'm not that special in my role, even if I have much to say, but I still identify myself as a philosopher because it requires far more effort than being a poet.
-There is nothing really grand in being a poet when anyone can be it.
-Socrates himself was originally a stonemason, and Diogenes lived in a barrel like a homeless person—and yet both are considered great philosophers.
-Why?
-It's not necessarily because of recognition, but because, theoretically, philosophizing requires far more merit than writing a few short lines do.
+When I realized that I'm not that special in my role, even if I have much to say, I still decided to identify myself as a philosopher because it requires far more effort than being a poet.

 I am still aware, however, that there is a certain proficiency needed to write a good poem, but regardless, as a writer, I can testify from my own experience that this proficiency can be mastered quite easily with enough practice.